 Chapter 17.
 Optimizing virtual machine performance

 Virtual machines (VMs) always experience some degree of performance deterioration in comparison to the host.
-See the following sections to learn about the reasons for this deterioration, and for instructions on how to minimize the performance impact of virtualization in RHEL 10, so that your hardware infrastructure resources can be used as efficiently as possible.
+However, you can use a variety of methods to minimize the performance impact of virtualization in RHEL 10, so that your hardware infrastructure resources can be used as efficiently as possible.

 17.1.
 What influences virtual machine performance